 I mean, both are amazing, but if I had to choose between idli and dosa… I’d choose dosa.
 Thoughts?

 Here’s the thing.
 While I really love soft and fluffy idli, you can’t beat the crunch you get from dosa.
 I’m not sure there is anything better than dipping pieces of crispy dosa in a bowl of hot sambar.
 Some of the dosa gets soft, and then some parts stay crisp.
 It’s just so, so good.

+There’s one vegetable I mentioned above that may be new to you.
 Have you heard of drumsticks?
 Not like actual drumsticks, silly.
 I’m talking about the Indian vegetable – it’s apparently also known as moringa (though I’ve never actually heard anyone refer to this vegetable as moringa… like ever).
-Anyway, drumsticks are one of my favorite Indian vegetables in sambar – it’s the thick green looking thing on the left side of the picture below.
+Anyway, drumsticks are one of my favorite Indian vegetables in sambar – it’s the thick green-looking thing on the left side of the picture below.